dialpad/dialtone/packages/eslint-plugin-dialtone/docs/rules/deprecated-directive.md

 - v-tooltip

-This rule specifically targets components in UberVoice.
+This rule specifically targets directives in UberVoice.
 If you are using Dialtone Vue outside UberVoice you may want to disable this rule.

 Examples of **incorrect** code for this rule: